 A lot goes into drafting a good resume.
 You'll want to make sure you're using the best format to showcase your skills and achievements, that you've carefully edited each section, and that the information you include is relevant to the position for which you're applying.
+Even the font is important!
 And while your resume should be unique to you and your professional trajectory, there are a few important universal tips that you'll want to take into account.

 Resume pro tips